Jitarth-Satija/Jitarth-AI/Connnect.md

-# Connect with me 🚀
+# Connect with Jitarth Satija